You’ve found your dream home, have completed the mortgage approval process, and are reviewing the list of your closing costs.

 Q: What are these ‘Escrow Fees’?
 Is that the same thing as the money I put into Escrow?

-A: Great question.
-Don’t make the mistake of confusing escrow fees with money held in escrow.
+A: Don’t make the mistake of confusing escrow fees with money held in escrow.
 Some states charge an escrow fee or a closing fee.
 This is paid to the title company, escrow company or attorney for conducting the closing.
 Regardless of where the title company or escrow company oversees the closing, they both act as an independent party in your home purchase.
 Some states require a real estate attorney be present at every closing.

 Q: What is the ‘Delivery Fee’ or ‘Courier Fee’?